Code-Institute-Submissions/Interactive-Frontend-Development-6/README.md

 1. As a Frequent Gamer, I want to have different pack of cards to choose from.
 2. As a Frequent Gamer, I want to be able to change color scheme)

+### Further testing
+* Most testing was done throughout development, most of which was manual tests.
+Jasmine was used to automatically test the score counter.

+* Different web-browsers (Opera, Firefox, Microsoft Edge, Chrome) and Samsung galaxy 9 have been used to check the website's layout and that the site works well on different devices and screensizes.
+Where needed I used media query to fix any responsiveness issues.
+* My friends have played the game on mobile phones with Android (Huawei p smart pro and LG g7 thinQ).

 ### Validation

 * The code have been validated in a [HTML validator](https://validator.w3.org/#validate_by_input), [CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and [JavaScript validator](https://jshint.com/) respectively.

-* Different web-browsers (Opera, Firefox, Microsoft Edge, Chrome) and Samsung galaxy 9 have been used to check the website's layout and that the site works well on different devices and screensizes.
-Where needed I used media query to fix any responsiveness issues.
-My friend has played the game on mobile phone (Huawei p smart pro).

 ### Known bugs
 * The cards flip a little bit to fast sometimes on mobile.
 The neight-sound doesn't